Diminished Value FAQs

 No. Your vehicle does not need to be damaged in excess of twenty five percent (25%) of its vehicle’s fair market value to have diminished value.
 To reiterate, you have a diminished value claim if you can prove to a jury, judge or adjuster that a buyer would pay less for your car than that same buyer would pay for a vehicle that is similar without accident history.

-Kreger Thacker’s Diminished Value Attorneys represent clients fighting criminal charges in Durham County, Guilford County (including the cities of Gibsonville, Greensboro, High Point, Jamestown, Oak Ridge, Pleasant Garden, Sedalia, Stokesdale, Summerfield and Whitsett) and Orange County (including the cities of Carrboro, Chapel Hill and Hillsborough).
-Thank you again for reaching out to our Diminished Value Lawyers at Kreger Thacker Attorneys at Law.
+Kreger Law Firm’s Diminished Value Attorneys represent clients fighting criminal charges in Durham County, Guilford County (including the cities of Gibsonville, Greensboro, High Point, Jamestown, Oak Ridge, Pleasant Garden, Sedalia, Stokesdale, Summerfield and Whitsett) and Orange County (including the cities of Carrboro, Chapel Hill and Hillsborough).
+Thank you again for reaching out to our Diminished Value Lawyers at Kreger Law Firm Attorneys at Law.
 We look forward to hearing from you.